daominah/mdpro3fork/README.md

 ### Other required folders

-* Android: You can find it from the Android apk.
+* Platforms/Android: You can find it from the Android apk.

-* StandaloneWindows64: You can find it from the released MDPro3(windows).
+* Platforms/StandaloneWindows64: You can find it from the released MDPro3(windows).

+* Platforms/iOS: You can find it from the released MDPro3(iOS).

+* Platforms/Mac: You can find it from the released MDPro3(Mac).

 * Picture/Art: https://code.mycard.moe/mycard/hd-arts